Dulkh91/react_blogView/README.md

 Replace your-api-url.com with the backend API URL your're using

 ### endpoints

-The API is followed endpoints of <a href="https://bump.sh/gerome-grignon-lp2/doc/realworld/" > RealWorld </a>
+The API is followed endpoints of <a href="https://bump.sh/gerome-grignon-lp2/doc/realworld/" target="_blank" > RealWorld </a>

 ## Feature Previews